Shehu Abdul Rahman: Administrative career

 He was the Head of Department of Agricultural Economics and Extension of Nasarawa State University, Keffi from 2006 to 2009.
 He became the Deputy Dean of Faculty of Agriculture of Nasarawa State University, Keffi, Shabu-Lafia Campus from 2006 to 2007.
 He was appointed as the Dean of Faculty of Agriculture Nasarawa State University, Keffi from 2007 to 2011.
 He became the Deputy Vice-Chancellor (Administration) of Nasarawa State University, Keffi from 2012 to 2013.
 From 2013 - 2016, he was the Vice-Chancellor of Federal University of Gashua.
 He became the Director of Centre for Agricultural and Rural Development Studies (CARDS) of Federal University of Lafia in 2019.
 In 2020, he was the Dean of Faculty of Agriculture of Federal University of Lafia.
-In 2020, he was made the Vice-Chancellor of Federal University of Lafia.
+In 2020, he was appointed as the Vice-Chancellor of Federal University of Lafia, and he assumed office in February 2021.

+He also served as Chairman of the Association of Deans of Agriculture in Nigerian Universities from May 2010 to May 2012.

+He completed his five-year tenure in February 2026 and was succeeded by Professor Mohammed Isa Kida.

 Area of Academic Interest

 Research

-Shehu Abdul is interested in carrying out research in gender issues in agriculture, application of econometric models, agricultural technology economists, production economics of crops and livestock and farm management Economics.
+Shehu Abdul Rahman is interested in carrying out research in gender issues in agriculture, application of econometric models, agricultural technology economists, production economics of crops and livestock and farm management Economics.